 1. Demonstrates an unbiased and open mindset.

 It’s natural to form an opinion on what a person can and cannot do based upon your own personal knowledge and experiences in life.
-Be intentional in ridding yourself of preconceived notions of what is and is not possible based upon a person’s appearance of their capacity to move, think, speak, and learn.
-Your openness to see a person beyond their disability will help resonate and reinforce similar behaviors in themselves and others.
+Be intentional in ridding yourself of preconceived notions of what is and is not possible based upon a person’s appearance or their capacity to move, think, speak, and learn.
+Your openness to see a person for their unique traits and talents will reinforce this in themselves and their interactions with others.

 2.Encourages and enables opportunities to discover personal interests and passions.